-Stacia is a Licensed Professional Counselor, Clinical Director, and LPC Supervisor.
+Stacia is a Licensed Professional Counselor, Clinical Director, and LPC Supervisor as well as the Owner and Chief Executive Officer of Healing Hearts of SW Oklahoma.
 She believes in healing the mind, body, and soul as a single entity rather than treating them separately and believes in using Complimentary and Alternative Medicines and Nutrition for healing.
-She approaches her clients from a Trauma Informed, Client-Centered point of view and is a Certified Clinical Trauma Professional.
+As a counselor, Stacia approaches her clients from a trauma Informed, Client-Centered point of view and is a Certified Clinical Trauma Professional.
 She has certifications in treating Military Service Members and their families, populations age 0-3, and the chronically ill.
 Stacia brings a high level of compassionate empathy and understanding to the work she does with her clients and is a certified provider for Tricare, BCBS, Cigna, Aetna, Healthcare Highways, WebTPA, Beacon Value Options, Soonercare, and HealthChoice.
-She has practiced in Florida, Mississippi, and returned to Oklahoma in 2009.
-In her free time Stacia can be found riding on her Harley Davidson Trike, hanging out with her husband, children and grandchildren, playing with her Chihuahuas, camping at nearby lakes, boating, and swimming.
+She has practiced in Florida, Mississippi, and returned to practice in Oklahoma in 2009.
+In her free time Stacia can be found at home hanging out with her husband, children and grandchildren, playing with her Chihuahuas and Cats, camping at nearby lakes, boating, fishing, cross-stitching and swimming.

 Drawing on experience from many facets of life, Doug comes to Healing Hearts of SWOK prepared by life as well as by education.
 He has a Master of Science degree in Mental Health Counseling, a graduate certificate in Contemporary Addictive Behavior, Board Certified Counselor (NCC), and is a Board Certified-Telemental Health Provider.
 Doug is a U.S. Navy veteran, and comes from a sales and management background.
 He has three sons and fourteen grandchildren (can you spell Proud).
 His primary theoretical bent is Cognitive Behavioral Therapy and Dialectical Behavioral Therapy seasoned with Reality Therapy.
 Doug has worked with a wide age span, from five to ninety years old.
 Doug’s experience as a counselor, grandfather and manager, on his foundation of spirituality and recovery, provide a nurturing medium for a caring, quality therapeutic experience.